Nicaragua cancels planned welfare overhaul in bid to end protests

 "We condemn the violence and the excessive force used by police and others against civilians who are exercising their ... right to freedom of expression and assembly," U.S. State Department spokeswoman Heather Nauert said in statement.

-Lissett Guido, a Red Cross spokeswoman, said there were eight confirmed deaths and that the number could rise.
+Lissett Guido, a Red Cross spokeswoman, said there were seven confirmed deaths and that the number would likely rise.
 The government had reported "almost 10" by late on Friday.

 Marlin Sierra, director of human rights organization CENIDH, said it had logged 25 deaths, mostly caused by firearms and rubber bullets.
 That number could not be independently verified.
 Most of the dead were aged between 15 and 34, she said.